lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 3. Wait until physical time matches or exceeds that earliest timestamp (unless the `--fast true` command-line argument is given).
 Then advance logical time to match that earliest timestamp.

 4. Execute reactions in order of priority from the reaction queue.
 These reactions may produce outputs, which results in more events getting put on the reaction queue.
 Those reactions are assured of having lower priority than the reaction that is executing.
-If a reaction calls `schedule()`, an event will be put on the event queue, not the reaction queue.
+If a reaction calls `lf_schedule()`, an event will be put on the event queue, not the reaction queue.

 5. When the reaction queue is empty, go to 2.